 A gentle breeze of about six to ten miles per hour will extend flags and put tree leaves in constant motion.
 Now you can fly delta kites, dragon kites, and diamond kites.

 When the wind begins to lift dust and small papers off the ground, it is classed a moderate breeze at about eleven to fifteen miles per hour.
 You may fly parafoils, large diamonds, and stunt kites.

-When small waves form on inland lakes and pond, the wind is about sixteen to twenty miles per hour and is called a fresh breeze.
+When small waves form on inland lakes and pond, the wind (known as fresh breeze) is about sixteen to twenty miles per hour.
 Stunt kites, diamonds and deltas will fly in this type of wind.

 At twenty-one miles per hour and above you have no business flying a kite.
 Find a hole and crawl in!

-Kites should not be flown in this kind of wind
+- No kites is suitable to be flown in this kind of wind.

 Kites are decidedly low tech, so problems are few.
 Most problems seem centered around the need for a tail.
 Not all kites need a tail, but most kites can benefit from the stability offered by one in high winds.
 Tails can be for fun or decoration.
 Good quality kites will include a tail if one is needed.